KDB2/BlackProject/README.md

 - Force fit option: avoid fitting again if the parameters are available
 - Start development for TDDB (exportfiles are in excel format?)
 - Condtion values for TDDB experiments: Voltage/temp.
 If several area are mixed, add area at the end. (create dataframe, search levels dimension.
 If lenght(levels)>1, paste old name+area)
+- Rethink BlackAnalysis to use the DeviceID stored in the exportfile and not the one from the title?
+Or we assume it's the same since the script generated the file?

 ## Chart:
 - Enhance legend presentation to include: